 Water Python (Liasis fuscus)

-Another large species of python is found in Western Australia.
-They can grow to 300 cm long.
+Water pythons are a large species of python found in Western Australia.
+They can grow up to 300 cm long.
 They have olive to dark brown colouration.
-They are often found in lowland swamps and river plains.
-The non-venomous snakes are great swimmers, attempting to catch rodents, waterfowl, and baby crocodiles.

 Western Brown Snake (Pseudonaja mengdeni)

-A mid-sized snake, growing to just 120 cm.
+A mid-sized venomous snake, growing to just 120 cm.
 They are slim-bodied with short heads.
 They can live in dry woodlands and stony plains in Western Australia.

 Yellow-bellied Sea Snake (Hydrophis platurus)